 The story behind The Dead Next Door is perhaps among those most fascinating cases of the film itself: it was produced by Sam Raimi, using a portion of the profits he had made on Evil Dead II, to allow his friend JR Bookwalter to direct the low-budget zombie movie of his dreams.
 The Dead Next Door has an atmosphere of dreamy unreality due to the fact that the film was shot in super 8.

 What’s in The Dead Next Door is something special about it too. category: a rough, low-budget zombie action flick, which includes a mix of amateur acting and touches of unexpected professionalism.
-The story centers on a group of zombie specialists who find a cult that loves zombies.
 A zombie film that very few have seen, with a strange low-budget beauty.

 Night of the Living Dead (1990)

 Night of the Living Dead (1990) is a 1990 American remake of George A. Romero’s 1968 film of the same name.
 The film is directed by Tom Savini and stars Tony Todd, Patricia Tallman, Tom Towles, Betsy Palmer, and Ken Foree.

 The film begins with Ben (Todd), a young man who travels to a small rural town in Pennsylvania to visit his girlfriend Barbara (Tallman).
 The two get lost in the woods and find themselves in an abandoned farmhouse, where they take refuge from a group of zombies.

 Ben and Barbara are forced to defend themselves from the zombies, which are quickly spreading throughout the town.
 The two join a group of survivors, including the farmhouse owner, Harry Cooper (Towles), and his daughter, Sarah (Palmer).

 Night of the Living Dead (1990) is a classic horror film that helped to define the genre.
 The film is known for its realistic violence and its unsettling atmosphere.